Grants for insulation and upgrades

 This grant is available through Essex County Council (ECC) and their partner Warmworks.
 This is aimed at properties that are rated below EPC D (this rating is obtained when you get an Energy Performance Certificate - however if you do not have one for your home and your property has not been upgraded in the last 15-20 years then it is likely that you would be a D rating or below)

-This grant is also targeted at households on low incomes (below £30,00pa) or receiving certain benefits.
+This grant is also targeted at households on lower incomes (below £30,000pa) or receiving certain benefits.
 However if your household income is above £30,000 you may still be able to qualify as you are able to deduct certain expenses such as mortgage payments.

 Energy Company Obligation (ECO)